The Sanctuary at Ol Lentille

 The only time to avoid Kenya is during the long rainy season in April and May.
 November is considered the short rainy season, however, these are less predictable and are much lighter.
 The best time of year to visit the Maasai Mara is during the Great Wildebeest Migration which tends to pass through the Mara between mid July to late October.

-Call us on 858 345 1761 to start planning your vacation to The Sanctuary at Ol Lentille or take a look at our itineraries to Kenya
+To start planning your vacation to The Sanctuary at Ol Lentille

 Situated in the rolling hills of the Laikipia Plateau, in the Ol Lentille Conservancy, the Sanctuary at Ol Lentille is a breathtaking place to visit, and a great base from which to explore this fascinating and diverse part of Kenya.